What are you looking for?

 Frequently Asked Questions

 The goal of the ACCESS CSSN program is to provide crowd-sourced opportunities to meet the needs of the community, to engage community organizations and members in this process, and to be inclusive and collaborative.
-The ACCESS CSSN program will provide incentives for community organizations and individual members to encourage contributions.
-Financial incentives will be available to support a number of activities, including resourcing training, participation in community discussion forums, and leading affinity groups.
-Opportunities for active and up-and-coming leaders in our community to participate in advisory roles will also be available.
+Financial incentives are available to support a number of activities: trainings, participation in community discussion forums, adding CI links via the CSSN Community Engagement program (CCEP).
+Opportunities for active and up-and-coming leaders in our community to participate in advisory roles are also available through serving on the CCEP Grant Committee, Ask.CI Committee, or MatchPlus/Premier Committee.

-The ACCESS Support team looks forward to working with the community to develop the CSSN.
-More details on this process will be available in upcoming months.
+The ACCESS Support team looks forward to working with the community to further develop the CSSN.
+Contact us for more info or sign up here.

 Visit our Forums